UpliftLab/al-mentoria-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-> **Al Mentoria** is a virtual space to connect with mentors that can help you with your technical as well as behavioural problems.
+> **Al Mentoria** is a virtual space to connect with mentors that can help you with your technical as well as behavioral issues.
 If you are stuck somewhere and need a second look at things, make a reservation now.

 ### ERD diagram
 <img alt="ERD diagram" src="https://github.com/UpliftLab/al-mentoria-docs/blob/9fcf7f54b99a1c4264cbcfa5644e5526cf02b2a7/erd.png">